 Children learn best when they are able to interact with their surroundings through all five senses.
 We value the rich exposure that field trips offer to various parts of our community and natural settings.
-Furthermore, our preschoolers swim and participate in other activities at the downtown YMCA.
+Furthermore, our preschoolers and pre-kindergarteners swim and participate in other activities at the downtown YMCA.
 You will be notified in advance of all field trips planned for your child's classroom.
+Included in the fees for the preschool and pre-k classes is a \$1.00 a day activity fee, which provides swimming, rock climbing lessons, and other, scheduled field trips.
+For the toddler class however certain field trips may require a small entrance fee.
+In this case, you will be notified at least a week in advance of the charge.
 In order for your child to participate in field trips, we must have a signed permission slip on file.